-2.4 Fitness of Ground
+2.4.
+Fitness of Ground

-2.4.1 The umpires will be the sole judges of the fitness of the ground, weather and light conditions for play.
+2.4.1.
+The umpires will be the sole judges of the fitness of the ground, weather and light conditions for play.
 In the absence of official umpire(s), the captains, not the umpires appointed by them, shall be the sole judges.
 In the event of a disagreement between the captains, the status quo shall remain.

-2.4.2 Laws 2.7 and 2.8 shall be replaced with:
+2.4.2.
+Laws 2.7 and 2.8 shall be replaced with:

-- 2.4.2.1 If at any time the umpires, together, agree that the conditions of ground, weather or light are so bad that there is obvious and foreseeable risk to the safety of any player or umpire, so that it would be unreasonable or dangerous for play to take place, then they shall immediately suspend play, or not allow play to commence or to restart.
+- 2.4.2.1.
+If at any time the umpires, together, agree that the conditions of ground, weather or light are so bad that there is obvious and foreseeable risk to the safety of any player or umpire, so that it would be unreasonable or dangerous for play to take place, then they shall immediately suspend play, or not allow play to commence or to restart.
 The decision as to whether conditions are so bad as to warrant such action is one for the umpires alone to make.
-Umpires to take existing policies regarding ground weather and light of the CGL and CGLCUA into consideration when making such decisions. - 2.4.2.2 Play will also be suspended if one of the officially appointed umpires is of the opinion that play should be suspended due to the conditions of ground weather or light. - 2.4.2.3 The fact that the grass and the ball are wet and slippery does not warrant the ground conditions being regarded as unreasonable or dangerous.
-If the umpires consider the ground is so wet or slippery as to deprive the bowler of a reasonable foothold, the fielders of the power of free movement, or the batsmen of the ability to play their strokes or to run between the wickets, then these conditions shall be regarded as so bad that it would be unreasonable for play to take place.
+Umpires to take existing policies regarding ground, weather and light of the CGL and CGLCUA into consideration when making such decisions. - 2.4.2.2.
+Play will be suspended if one of the officially appointed umpires is of the opinion that play should be suspended due to the conditions of ground weather or light. - 2.4.2.3.
+Play will not be restarted if one of the officially appointed umpires is of the opinion that play should be restarted due to the conditions of ground weather or light.